zzANDREYzz/DBAttachmentPickerController/README.md

 This component allows to select different types of files from different sources on your device.

+## Adding to your project

+### Cocoapods

+To add DBAttachmentPickerController via [CocoaPods](http://cocoapods.org/) into your project:

+1. Add a pod entry for DBAttachmentPickerController to your Podfile `pod 'DBAttachmentPickerController', '~> 1.0.0'`
+2. Install the pod by running `pod install`

+### Source Files

+To add DBAttachmentPickerController manually into your project:

+1. Download the latest code, using `git clone`
+2. Open your project in Xcode, then drag and drop entire contents of the `Source` folder into your project (Make sure to select Copy items when asked if you extracted the code archive outside of your project)

+### Property list selector

+You can change additional MapSelector properties.
+Full properties list is shown below:

+- `DBAttachmentMediaType mediaType` - It's determine the types of attachments that can be picked.
+This property has readonly attribute, but you can specify it in appropriate initialization method.
+Default is DBAttachmentMediaTypeMaskAll;
+- `BOOL allowsMultipleSelection` - Used to allow multiple selection where it possible.
+Default is NO.

 ## Contact

 Denis Bogatyrev (maintainer)